 Seasonal differences in annual sales volume

-It’s normal for home sales volume to rise in the first half of the year and fall after June, generally speaking.
+It’s normal for home sales volume to rise in the first half of the year and fall after peaking around June.

 Chart 2

-Chart 2 shows average home sales as experienced from 2011-2018.
-As depicted, the most homes are regularly sold each year in June.
-Another small increase takes place in December, as homebuyers seek to wrap up their financial activities before the end of the year.
+Chart 2 shows average home sales volume experienced from 2011-2018, a recovery period.
+As depicted, the most homes sold monthly during a year close escrow in June.
+Another upturn takes place in December, as homebuyers seek to wrap up their financial activities before the end of the year.

-Therefore, real estate professionals are not to worry when they hear of falling sales volume in the latter half of the year.
-This is a normal seasonal progression.
-What to watch for is year-over sales comparing a month or other period (such as year-to-date) this year with the same month or period last year.
+Real estate professionals need not fuss when they hear of falling sales volume in the latter half of the year.
+It is a normal seasonal progression taking place.
+What to watch for is year-over sales, to compare one month this year, or other period such as year-to-date, with the same month or period last year.

 Chart 3